CBEP-SoCB-Details/FOCB_OA/Analysis_and_Graphics/FOCB-OA-Data-Analysis.md

 ### CO2SYS Results

 We ran CO2SYS in Python, principally to calculate estimated pH under the total pH scale.
-Her we load it and use a left join by timestamp to add the data to the principal data set.
+Here we load it and use a left join by timestamp to add the data to the principal data set.

 ``` r